benjavalero/replacer/replacer-backend/technical-design.md

 - [ ] Research in MediaWiki code to apply Spanish date format in references
 - [ ] \#45: Research exceptions for the most common replacements
 - [ ] Check if it is worth to store the replacement type as an enumerate
-- [ ] Add a new column to store the context of the replacement in order to match replacements where only the position has changed
 - [ ] Research if it is possible to deploy independently the frontend and the backend in ToolLabs
 - [ ] Adapt unit tests to JUnit5
 - [ ] Research how to enable/disable replacement/immutable finders by language